jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

 ## Introduction
 Twitter is currently one of the most, if not the most used social media platform.
 Users can post, delete, view and use various other features provided by twitter Twitter Graphical User Interface (GUI).
-In this app, we want to make a command line app which can perform basic twitter functionalities given appropriate user input using Java.
+In this app, we want to make a command-line app which can perform basic twitter functionalities given appropriate user input using Java.
 To simplify, our app will automate the basic functionalities.
-We will interact with Twitter API endpoints using our own REST APIs.
+We will interact with Twitter API endpoints using our REST APIs.
 We will utilize the MVC (Module View Controller) architecture without the View layer while building our app.
-Being an MVP (Most Viable Product) solution we have automated post, show and delete feature to get us started.
+Being an MVP (Most Viable Product) solution we have automated post, show, and delete features to get us started.

 ## Usage

-We can invoke our app with following program arguments:
+We can invoke our app with the following program arguments:

 * To `post` a tweet: The app will build a `Tweet` object based on the provided text and latitude and longitude and post using Twitter API end-point and return the posted tweet in